 American culture—our entertainment, our art, and our creative expressions of daily life—has the power to captivate, inspire, and transform us.
 It brings us together—we share it when we spontaneously recite lines from a favorite movie, dance to the same groove, or recreate a national sports moment on a neighborhood street.
 It enables us to understand and appreciate our differences—some of the most vital expansions of our democracy, in fact, gained ground through pivotal cultural moments.
 It spurs important conversations, and can foster important historical change.

 The National Museum of American History is home to treasured objects and stories about American culture.
 Come enjoy our exhibitions and programs, or explore our online resources.

-The first phase of the museum’s new Culture Wing opens with displays exploring American history through culture, entertainment and the arts.
+The first phase of the museum’s new Culture Wing features displays that explore American history through culture, entertainment and the arts.